leycec/fsnrnue/README.md

 `"Script exception raised file://./c/program files/fate／stay night[realta nua]
 ultimate edition/patch.xp3 is not XP3 archive or unsupported"` at game startup, the Ultimate Edition installer failed to properly download one or more patches.
-All such patches are locally corrupt and *must* be [manually redownloaded from the Google Drive links given under the **Mandatory patches** section of the original release notes for the Ultimate Edition][ultimate] into the `fate-stay-night-realta-nua-ultimate-edition/drive_c/Program Files/Fate／stay night[Realta Nua] Ultimate Edition/` subdirectory to which the Ultimate Edition previously installed itself, overwriting each existing corrupt patch.
+These patches are locally corrupt and *must* be [manually redownloaded from Google Drive links listed under the **Mandatory patches** section of the original release notes for the Ultimate Edition][ultimate-bl] into the `fate-stay-night-realta-nua-ultimate-edition/drive_c/Program Files/Fate／stay night[Realta Nua] Ultimate Edition/` subdirectory to which the Ultimate Edition previously installed itself, overwriting each existing corrupt patch.